 Challenge: Robotic hi-tech learning doesn’t usually become available to students until they reach the senior year of high school or even until university.
 However, there exists a multitude of easily learnable highly adaptable and even open-source physical commuting technology.

 Solution: We developed an extracurricular program for children between the ages of 12 and 17 based on the principles of learning, building and playing with technology (robots).
-We were able to identify products on the market which stream-lined into our program.
-We also developed a difficulty level category structure that allowed students to develop their skills progressively (towards earning cash prize scholarships).
+We were able to identify products on the market that stream-lined into our program.
+We also developed a difficulty-level category structure that allowed students to develop their skills progressively (towards earning cash prize scholarships).

 Result: Focus groups and case studies, as well as pilot programs, were launched in Vancouver.

 Skills Needed: Demographic research, technology research, educational program development, event coordination and management, teaching physical computing to children.

 Budget Range: 10K (business case and first user study only)

 Team: Morgan Rauscher, Penny Leong